NavInfoNC/json-script/docs/format.rst

 Root Node
 ---------

-'<root>' is used to denote the root of the json document.
+'<root>' is used to denote the root of the JSON document.
 There must be only one root per document.

 .. code-block:: jss